elicia4/general_notes/README.md

-# general_notes
+# General Notes

-General notes and tips on everything
+These are notes on vastly different topics.

+Why here?
+I have access to these from anywhere, the hosting is free, and I don't have to bother with settings up anything complicated!